All In One WP Security And Firewall User Accounts helps you to manage the following settings WP Username, Display Name and Password.

 - Display Name

 Step 3 ) Go to WP Security -> User Accounts -> WP Username to check the WP usernames in your website.
 Correcting the following will give you another 15 points towards your security meter.
-If your settings are correct then you will receive a message No action required!.
+If your settings are correct you will receive the following message.

 (Basic Security Level)

 Step 4 ) Go to WP Security -> User Accounts -> Display Name to check if the display names and the login name for all your site members are identical.
 Correcting the following settings will give you another 5 points towards your security meter.
 If your admin accounts have identical login name and display name, you will receive the following message.
 The following image has two accounts that have identical login and display names manu and wptest.